GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 This should effectively put all the documented functions between "@{" and "@}" into a group together.

+## Documenting Sub-Systems

+A Sub-system is a collection of components, such as classes and functions, that work together to form a bigger whole.
+An example is the %Taml module or the Module Manager.
+This is another great use of the "group" concept (see above for another example).
+This time, however, we want to write a description of the sub-system itself.
+Doxygen supports this by letting you document the group, as if it were a code symbol itself.
+These docs then become the "detailed description" portion of the group page.

+The question is where should all this text be placed?
+It isn't related directly to one class.
+The solution is to make a special file for the sub-system documentaion and place it near the other code to which it relates.
+Typically, the files (classes) that make up a sub-system are placed in a directory together, so this is often a great place for the sub-system "group" file.

+The file should end with `.dox` which is a special Doxygen file extension.
+Doxygen will read these files as if they were code, but the C++ compiler will not.
+(And remember, our files should also end in `ScriptPage.*` to be seen while building the scripting manual.
+Therefore, your file should be something like `mySubSystem_ScriptPage.dox`.

+While there are no examples of TorqueScript sub-systems documented yet, we can see an example for the Torque2D engine manual at `Torque2D\engine\source\persistence\taml\taml.dox`.
+(Note the lack of a ScriptPage suffix because this is not scripting docs!)
+In the case of the taml file, it is mostly a markdown formatted file.
+Section headers begin with #, and URLs and other markdown data are also marked appropriately.

+However, the entire file markdown file is placed in a Doxygen comment block with `/*!` at the top and `*/` at the bottom.
+The entire file effectively becomes a giant comment.
+We then add to the comment Doxygen commands to turn the entire file into a "group" description like so at the top:

+@code
+/*! @defgroup tamlGroup TAML Reference
+  ... the entire contents in markdown
+*/
+@endcode

+For a little cross-referencing sweetness, classes related to this sub-system were marked with the following comment.
+This causes them to be included in the sub-system "group" and have a link each to the group description.

+@code
+/// @ingroup tamlGroup
+/// @see tamlGroup
+@endcode

+Again, this was done for an engine subsytem, but the same *could* be done for TorqueScript systems or modules.

+## Documenting General Information

+Sometimes your docs are not really related to any one class, or even one sub-system.
+This page on creating documents is one example.
+The TorqueScript Syntax page is another.

+Doxygen provides one last concept we will talk about, called a "page."
+The way we keep pages is the most markdown-like and the least like Doxygen comments yet.
+To create these, simply create a markdown file (extension .md).
+The top header of the file (the section header that starts with a single hash #), will be the name of the page in the final document.

+As usual, this markdown file should be suffixed with `_ScriptPage.*`, for instance "syntax_ScriptPage.md"

+We try to keep the pages close to the code it relates to, but rememer "pages" tend to be unrelated to particular classes, modules, etc.  Therefore the pages have been kept in the `Torque2D\engine\source\console` directory since it most represents the entire TorqueScript interpreter in general.
+For example this document is `documenting_ScriptPage.md` within the `console` directory.

+The content of the file requires no doxygen commands such as @@defgroup or @@param (although @@code has come in useful as will be described in the appendix).
+It is read as pure markdown (with a few exceptions).
+Doxygen will successfully create links for any symbols is recongizes however.
+(To force the link off, put a percent % in front of the text.

 ## Documenting Operations, Types, etc.

+*This topic is more advanced.
+You can possibly skip it.*

 Another type of module documentation is for non-functions.
 This includes TorqueScript types (String, Boolean, etc.) and operators (SPC, new, etc.).